Fashion Design and Beyond

 How Much Do Those in the Fashion Industry Earn?

 There are a number of factors that influence your fashion designer salary.
 Name recognition and experience level are two of the big ones, but there are a few more things that may also contribute to building up your bank account, such as where you work and your years in the field.
-According to the U.S. Bureau of Labor Statistics (BLS) 2014-15 Occupational Outlook Handbook, here are median annual salaries for professionals involved in careers in fashion.
+According to the 2022 U.S. Bureau of Labor Statistics Occupational Employment Statistics, here are median annual salaries for professionals involved in careers in fashion.